pythonai170624/pages/2-5-log.md

 $$\beta_j := \beta_j - \alpha \frac{\partial J}{\partial \beta_j}$$

+The symbol := means assignment or definition, It’s read as "is updated to" or "is defined as"

 Where:
 - $\alpha$ is the learning rate
 - $\frac{\partial J}{\partial \beta_j}$ is the partial derivative of the cost function with respect to $\beta_j$